-Summer’s His?
+Summer’s His?!
 Drake Fires Off Two Bar-Loaded Tracks Complete With A Brand New Visual [Video]

 Drake Fires Off Two New Bar Loaded Tracks Complete With Visuals (Video)

-Summer’s His?
+Summer’s His?!
 Drake Fires Off Two Bar-Loaded Tracks Complete With A Brand New Visual [Video]

-Drake Fires Off Two Brand New Tracks Along With A Music Video

-Drake was seen sliding out of Model Iman Hamman’s NYC apartment in the wee hours of the morning–but he wasn’t just there on personal business, it looks like he was also galavanting around town to shoot his latest music video.
+Drake was recently seen sliding out of Model Iman Hamman’s NYC apartment in the wee hours of the morning–but he wasn’t just in NYC on personal business, it looks like he was also galavanting around town to shoot his latest music video.
 Some footage of Drake at the famous Marcy Projects also surfaced earlier in the month, which was also included in the new visual.

 Along with a seamless music video, Drake dropped two brand new songs via SoundCloud.
 One entitled “When To Say When”–which many speculate is him debating his eventual retirement–and then another track tied into it called Chicago Freestyle,” presumably recorded during the most recent NBA All-Star Weekend.